repbin/repbin/USAGE.md

 ### Custom paste server

-You can use a non-default server by adding the "--server URL" option to the commandline.
+You can use a non-default server by adding the `--server URL` option to the commandline.
 The URL is an onion URL that needs to point to a repbin server.
 For example:

 	cat FILE | repclient --server http://bvuk3xmvslx3idcj.onion/